Homogeneity tests for time series

 The variety of the tests comes from the fact that there are many possible alternative hypotheses: changes in distribution, changes in average (one or more times) or presence of trend.

-Homogeneity test p-value approximation
+Homogeneity tests p-value approximation

 The tests presented in this tool correspond to the alternative hypothesis of a single shift.
 For all tests, XLSTAT provides p-values using Monte Carlo resamplings.
 Exact calculations are either impossible or too costly in computing time.